 2. Cut the center circle out very neatly as shown.

 3. Place clear vinyl under printed fabric, centered with window.
 Sew close to the edge to secure vinyl to fabric.
 Turn over and trim vinyl 1/4" away from the stitch line.

 4. Cut a piece of felt 7" by 7", this will be a solid back ground for your bag.
 Cut for back and binding 11" x 11".
 Lay felt centered on the wrong side of the fabric.

 5. Fold edges 1" in all the way around so that they lay against the felt edge.
 This will leave a 1" fold to work with.

 6. Lay printed fabric face up centered with felt, fold back fabric over 1" and line up with the 1" border on your printed fabric.
 Begin sewing fabric down near the center of one side.

 7. As you come to a corner tuck in the corner to create a 45 degree angle and stitch down as you go around, just back over it and then forward again.

 8. This is how your back will look.
 When you are about 2" from finishing your binding, stop open up the hole an funnel in your pellets between the felt and the printed fabric.
 Then add your trinkets and finish sewing up your binding.

 If you don't want to print your fabric and just make a list you can add a small pocket on the back fabric before sewing to insert a card but I suggest adding a printed card and applying vinyl over the top of it so that it will never get lost.
 Then just make a square window with the vinyl on the fabric for the front of the bag.
 There are many versions out there of this bag but this is my favorite way of making them.

-I now have purchased trinkets in bulk and pellets form Hobby Lobby.
+I now have purchased trinkets in bulk and pellets from Hobby Lobby.
 They can be found in the section where supplies are kept for making dolls and stuffed animals, I've even used pellets out of knock off beanie babies from thrift stores but I think it's just as cheap to by the pellets.
 Good luck!